 These are but four of the many villages spread throughout Alsace, France, from Strasbourg to Mulhouse so for now, this concludes our tour but I promise that this is the first of many more features to come including the Christmas markets—my next article.Brian Jannsen Photography

 As I mentioned above, these photos were taken during one of the many photo tours hosted by Brian Jannsen, a renowned photographer whose award-winning work has been published in books, calendars and magazines including National Geographic, Lonely Planet and Frommers.
 No surprise there, right?
 Brian facilitates photo tours throughout Europe and the U.S. all year long.
 These are not photography workshops per se, but photography tours through various regions and picturesque settings replete with perfect light, providing mother nature cooperates, so that you too, can come home with masterpieces like these.
-If you want to find out more about past and upcoming tours in 2012, follow the links below to enchanting place around the world.

 Want to see more of Alsace?
 Check out this two-minute video capturing the region’s highlights.